JulienLavocat/ExpressBoilerplate/README.md

 # ExpressBoilerplate
-Boilerplate code for Express, including some security middlewares and a code organization tips
+Boilerplate code for Express, including some security middlewares and code organization tips

 # Usage